timka1982/ebot7/README.md

 combine several of these to receive detailed information.
 The typical user will land on the page without knowing precisely what they are looking for.
 To guide this visitor we will show a list of predefined tags which are most frequently searched/visited.
-The visitor will click on the first tag he sees as related to his problem and then choose ever more fine-grained tags until they reaches their final topic/piece of information they are searching for.*
+The visitor will click on the first tag they sees as related to their problem and then choose ever more fine-grained tags until they reaches their final topic/piece of information they are searching for.*